datavizhokie/yolo-not-cat/README.md

 ![not_a_cat](https://user-images.githubusercontent.com/20958260/119413718-70a19800-bcab-11eb-983d-5241ff63674a.jpeg)

-This repo Leverages YOLO image detection to classify objects in images and videos.
+This repo Leverages YOLOv3 image detection to classify objects in images and videos.
 "You only look once (YOLO) is a state-of-the-art, real-time object detection system."

 https://pjreddie.com/darknet/yolo/